-A participant granted Restricted Stock generally will have all of the rights of a holder of Company common stock, including the right to vote and receive dividends.
+A participant granted Restricted Stock generally will have all of the rights of a holder of Company common stock, including the right to vote and receive dividends subject to the restrictions noted below.
 A participant with RSUs or Other Stock-Based Awards will not have rights as a stockholder.